hsinmutsai/personal-web/courses/25springnasa.md

 - **Deadline: 2025/02/18 (Tue.)
 21:59 (UTC+8)**

-## How to register for the course
+## How to register / apply for auditing for the course

-Please finish [HW0](#hw0-information) and upload your answers before the deadline.
+- Please finish [HW0](#hw0-information) and upload your answers before the deadline.
 If you have any questions, feel free to contact TAs.
+- Fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLSdVn7WA53nP958kaw3jrPvfWp386b8p4yLSfivfb7oGWNpaaw/viewform?usp=header) to apply for auditing.

 ## Syllabus (Tentative)